About the Mercator European Research Centre

 In the following 20 years the network was subsidized through earmarked funding (sometimes matched by host organisations in regional and minority language regions, such as the Fryske Akademy).
 After an extension funding programme called 'action programme' in 2004 – 2006, this earmarked funding ended.
 Currently, Mercator European Research Centre receives an annual subsidy from the province of Fryslân, which funds part of the day-to-day operations.
 A substantial part of the work is financed through temporary project funding.

-For those interested in minority language (education), Mercator has various products on offer:
+For those interested in minority language (education), Mercator European Research Centre has various products on offer:

-- Our long-running series of Regional Dossiers offers information on the educational status of a large number of minority languages.
+- Our long-running series of Regional Dossiers offers information on the educational status of a large number of minority languages in Europe and Russia.

 - For specific questions on multilingualism or minority language education, you can contact us directly.